Dias-Lab/ISMBDBExample/README.md

 ## Installing SurrealDB

-See the official SurrealDB (install page)[https://surrealdb.com/install] for instructions for your specific operating system.
-Once installted, you can see the (getting started)[https://surrealdb.com/docs/surrealdb/introduction/start] page for how to start the database.
+See the official SurrealDB [install page](https://surrealdb.com/install) for instructions for your specific operating system.
+Once installted, you can see the [getting started](https://surrealdb.com/docs/surrealdb/introduction/start) page for how to start the database.

-The import command can be used to build a replica of the database schema, including built in functions, as specified (here)[https://surrealdb.com/docs/surrealdb/cli/import].
+The import command can be used to build a replica of the database schema, including built in functions, as specified [here](https://surrealdb.com/docs/surrealdb/cli/import).

 ## Example Notebook
 There is also an example notebook showing how a database with protein entries from the CAFA5 training dataset can be used to enable declarative workflows to rapidly test multiple embeddings and embedding combinations.